DevNugget/TextEditor/README.md

 would be nice if somebody suggested a name for it

-now it support basic csharp syntax highlighting not in the builds btw
+it currently supports basic csharp syntax highlighting

+to build download godot engine and open the project in godot